Northern State Parkway: Extension to Wantagh State Parkway

-Promptly after completion of the Northern State from the Grand Central Parkway to Willis Avenue in Mineola, Moses announced to the media in October 1933 contracts for an extension.
-This new extension would bring the Northern State from Willis Avenue out to the Jericho Turnpike (NY 25) east of downtown Old Westbury.
+In October 1933, shortly after the Northern State Parkway was completed from the Grand Central Parkway at the Queens–Nassau border to Willis Avenue in Roslyn Heights, Moses announced the contracts for an extension.
+This new extension would bring the Northern State from Willis Avenue out to Jericho Turnpike (NY 25) in Old Westbury.
 The new alignment was constructed rapidly, with the project being finished in August 1934.
 The new 3 mi extension of the parkway cost $748,000 (1934 USD) and expected to relieve congestion along the Jericho Turnpike.
 Brand new interchanges were built at Roslyn Road in Albertson, I.U.
-Willets Road and Guinea Woods/Glen Cove Road in Carle Place and Old Westbury, while new stone faced bridges were constructed over the Oyster Bay Long Island Rail Road station, Roslyn Road, Albertson Station Road, Hillside Avenue Extension and the Jericho Turnpike.
+Willets Road and Guinea Woods/Glen Cove Road in Carle Place and Old Westbury, while new stone faced bridges were constructed over the Oyster Bay Branch of the Long Island Rail Road, Roslyn Road, Albertson Station Road, Hillside Avenue, and the Jericho Turnpike.
 The new alignment, like the original piece, was also 250 ft wide with its right-of-way, and built with four lanes of concrete.

 The ceremony to open the new extension would be held on August 29, 1934, with a ceremony led by Moses, who would cut a ribbon crossed at the Roslyn Road interchange.
-Moses would speak, along with J. Russell Sprague, the Nassau County supervisor and Arthur Brandt, the State Highway Commissioner and preceded by a meeting of the State Council of Parks at the Queens line.
+Moses – along with Nassau County Supervisor J. Russell Sprague and State Highway Commissioner Arthur Brandt – would speak, following a meeting of the State Council of Parks at the Queens line.
 The ceremony would be held at 2:30 pm with less of a fanfare than the previous opening of the first segment.
 500 people were present at the ceremony, including representatives from the State Council of Parks, the LISPC, along with Nassau County and New York City officials.
 Brandt's wife held the scissors that cut the ribbon blocking entrance to the new roadway.
 The announcement was mentioned that the right-of-way for an extension out to Commack.
 After the ceremony, officials went to dinner and then inspected work on the Meadowbrook Causeway, which was in construction at the time.

 In August 1936, Moses and the LISPC announced the extension of the Northern State Parkway, along with a new north–south parkway to connect the two west–east parkways on Long Island.
 Moses stated, with money being requested that would cost $2 million (1936 USD) that Moses would request next year.
 In January 1937, the money was requested by the LISPC at the Nassau County Board of Supervisors.
 The county would supervise the acquisition of land for the new roadways, but the state of New York would handle paying for construction and maintenance of the new road.
 The new pieces of road, unlike the rest of the Northern State, would be 200 ft wide, rather than the 250 ft on the previous portions.
 It was expected in request that contracts for the new road could be announced in April.